 Next up, we need to choose another spell for our Bard Build in Baldur’s Gate 3.
 We recommend choosing Enhance Ability, a very strong support spell that gives Advantage on all checks related to a selected Ability, for the spell’s duration.
 Advantage means that instead of 1 dice, we roll 2 dice and automatically choose the one with the best roll.
 This spell is awesome in combat when cast on a damage-dealer in your party, and can also be very helpful to pass high-DC dialogue checks.
 Once cast, the spell lasts until your Concentration is broken, so try to keep your Bard away from enemy attacks as much as possible.
 Also, casting another Concentration spell, like Cloud of Daggers, will put an end to the spell, so try to plan your character’s moves around only one Concentration Spell.

 As for the Cantrip, we’ll be going with Blade Ward.
-This isn’t something that gets used super-often, but sometimes you may find yourself on a turn where your Bard can’t make any good attacks, and if that happens you can use Blade Ward to get 50% damage resistance to physical attacks.
+This isn’t something that gets used super-often, but sometimes you may find yourself on a turn where your Bard can’t make any good attacks.
+If that happens, you can use Blade Ward to get 50% damage resistance to physical attacks.

 Level 5 – Improved Inspiration and Spell – PS5/PC